92green/dataparcels/packages/dataparcels-docs/src/pages/examples/editing-arrays.md

 Drag and drop is easy using [react-dataparcels-drag](https://www.npmjs.com/package/react-dataparcels-drag), which is a slim wrapper around [react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc).
 Drag items up and fown to change their order.

+THe `react-dataparcels-drag` HOC attempts to keep a very similar API to `react-sortable-hoc`, and therefore its usage is a little different compared to the other HOCs in `react-dataparcels`.

 <EditingArraysDrag />

 ```js